 Best Screen Recorders for Ubuntu

-If you’re an Ubuntu user and having trouble finding a suitable screencasting software to record video on your screen, don’t worry.
+If you are an Ubuntu user and are facing difficulties in finding suitable screencasting software to record videos on your screen, don’t worry.
 Check out the sections below to learn more about the best screen recording tools for Ubuntu.

 1. Kazam